watinha/Pyccuracy-Accessibility-Actions/README.md

 Code architecture
 =================
-The code ir organized in two folds:
+The code is organized in two folds:

 - Pyccuracy actions implemented in python and tested with Python unit tests